Layoff Information for University Support Staff (USS)

 Layoffs are applied only to a designated area or unit as determined by the CHRO, or designee.
 If there are several workers in the designated area who have been designated for layoff with the same job title, layoff scores are calculated for all, and the individual with the lowest score is the one that will be identified for layoff if there are no staff serving on initial probation.

 Representatives from HR will work with you to identify vacant positions for which you meet the minimum qualifications.
 Alternatives to layoff may be available such as a transfer or demotion into a vacant USS position elsewhere within the University.
-If placement in a vacant position isn’t possible, then closer to the layoff effective date, HRM may look at possibly terminating an employee who is serving on initial probation in a job title for which you qualify.
+If placement in a vacant position isn’t possible, then closer to the layoff effective date, HR may look at possibly terminating an employee who is serving on initial probation in a job title for which you qualify.

-HRM will first determine whether or not there are probationers in your same job title.
+HR will first determine whether or not there are probationers in your same job title.
 In this case, it’s usually the last hired probationer that will be the first terminated.
 In some cases, if a position requires certain job skills, and you do not possess those skills, we will look at the next most recent hired probationary employee.

 All individuals placed within a different unit/area will be placed on initial probationary status, regardless of previous years of service within the University.

-HRM will be in contact with the departmental supervisor no later than three months after placement to determine if the job is a good fit.
-At that time the supervisor or HRM could request the probationary period to be lifted, continued to the end of the six months probationary period, or even extended beyond the initial six months depending upon the circumstances.
+HR will be in contact with the departmental supervisor no later than three months after placement to determine if the job is a good fit.
+At that time the supervisor or HR could request the probationary period to be lifted, continued to the end of the six months probationary period, or even extended beyond the initial six months depending upon the circumstances.
 In the event that a performance issue has been identified, an employee may be terminated at anytime while on initial probationary status.

 In this case you will be laid off.